Supervised Reward Inference

 Are there any classes of behavior which are too suboptimal or arbitrary even for SRI?
 For which classes of reward inference problems will SRI produce an optimal reward model?
-In this section, we state the theoretical answer to these questions: as you give it more data, SRI approaches Bayes optimality for \textit{any} reward inference problem as long as the problem and SRI's model family satisfy certain compactness and `niceness' assumptions.
+In this section, we state the theoretical answer to these questions: in the data limit, SRI approaches Bayes optimality for \textit{any} reward inference problem as long as the problem and SRI's model family satisfy certain compactness and niceness assumptions.
+(SRI requires no information about the \textit{test-time} task besides behavior trajectories, which are assumed to be drawn from the same distribution as the training trajectories.)
 Concretely, in Appendix \ref{app:theory}, using the Bayesian inverse reinforcement learning framework \citep{Ramachandran2007bayesian}, we formally state and prove the following theorem.

-\begin{namedthm*}{Main Theorem, Paraphrased} [Asymptotic Optimality of SRI Algorithms] Consider an SRI problem in an MDP with jointly distributed reward $R$ and trajectory samples $\{T_n\}_{n=1}^N$.
-Suppose that the dataset, SRI algorithm, and MDP satisfy the following assumptions.
+\begin{namedthm*}{Main Theorem, Paraphrased} [Asymptotic Optimality of SRI Algorithms] Consider an SRI problem in an MDP with jointly distributed reward $R$ and trajectory samples $T \coloneqq \{T_n\}_{n=1}^N$, with marginal distribution $P_T$ over $T$.
+Suppose that the following assumptions hold.

-\textit{Assumptions:} \textbf{1)} The MDP has compact state and action spaces $\mathcal{S}$ and $\mathcal{A}$ and bounded returns; \textbf{2)} The MDP has a random (unknown) continuous reward function $R$; \textbf{3)} SRI's model family is $\{f_\theta\}_{\theta \in \Theta}$ for compact $\Theta$; \textbf{4)} $\{f_\theta\}$ is equicontinuous; \textbf{5)} SRI minimizes mean-squared error, and $\{f_\theta\}$ contains the minimizer of mean-squared error, $\mathbb{E}[R | \{T_n\} = \{\tau_n\}]$; \textbf{6)} We sample trajectories and rewards from the true distribution, and we sample states from a distribution with full support over the state space.
+\textit{Assumptions:} \textbf{1)} The MDP has compact state and action spaces $\mathcal{S}$ and $\mathcal{A}$ and bounded returns (with either $\gamma<1$ or finite-horizon truncation); \textbf{2)} The MDP has a random (unknown) continuous reward function $R$; \textbf{3)} SRI's model family is $\{f_\theta\}_{\theta \in \Theta}$ for compact $\Theta$; \textbf{4)} $\{f_\theta\}$ is equicontinuous; \textbf{5)} SRI globally minimizes its mean-squared-error loss, and $\{f_\theta\}$ contains a continuous version of the posterior-mean regression function on $\mathcal S\times\mathcal X$, where $\mathcal X\coloneq \supp(P_T)$; \textbf{6)} We sample trajectories and rewards from the true distribution, and states from a distribution with full support on $\mathcal{S}$.

-\textbf{Claim:} As the size of the dataset increases, any SRI algorithm in this setting is asymptotically Bayes-optimal in two senses: first, its inferred reward functions almost surely converge uniformly over the state space to the expectation of the posterior distribution of \(R\) given $\{T_n\}$; second, consequently, the returns of its optimal policies converge almost surely to the maximum expected return under this posterior distribution.
+\textbf{Claim:} Any SRI algorithm in this setting approaches asymptotic Bayes-optimality in two senses as the dataset grows: first, its inferred reward functions almost surely converge uniformly on \(\mathcal S\times\mathcal X\) to the expectation of the posterior distribution of \(R\) given \(T\); second, the returns of its optimal policies converge almost surely to the maximum expected return under this posterior distribution.

 \end{namedthm*}